-Given our largest single tax outflow is business rates, where we pay nearly £100m each year, we hold regular meetings with the VOA team in charge of the UK water sector, typically every six months.
+Given our largest single tax outflow is business rates, where we paid around £80m for 2020, we hold regular meetings with the VOA team in charge of the UK water sector, typically every six months.
 We provide respective business updates and discuss the latest business rates issues relevant to us.